 - 1. Ensure the associate teacher and the university advisor have copies of all required practicum documents; communicate promptly, as necessary, to obtain additional copies from the B.Ed.
 Practicum Coordinator. - 2.
 Attend all days of the practicum at the assigned location, with accountability for any absence. - 3.
 Undertake thorough and effective planning and preparation for all practicum and classroom assignments; maintain appropriate documentation relating to lesson/unit plans, reflections, and evaluations. - 4.
 Use lesson planning techniques and methodologies learned in courses or the lesson plan format proposed by the associate teacher/university advisor.
 Associate teachers and university advisors expect to see appropriate knowledge and skills in this area (see appendix for examples). - 5.
 Employ appropriate classroom management techniques. - 6.
 Utilize appropriate teaching approaches, educational technologies, and presentation skills and demonstrate the ability to establish a positive learning environment. - 7.
-Maintain written observations and reflections and make use of these to improve upon teaching practices. - 8.
+Maintain written observations and make use of these to improve upon teaching practices. - 8.
+Complete four (4) reflections in addition to the mid-self reflection.
+Format, content, and timeline for the reflections will be decided on with the University Advisor. - 9.
 Meet teaching and other expectations as outlined in these protocols.
 It is recognized that each practice teaching context is unique.
 It is recommended that the amount of whole class teaching undertaken by the preservice teacher should be mutually agreed upon by the associate teacher, the university advisor, and the preservice teacher.
-The preservice teacher is expected to take on a full load of teaching for a reasonable amount of time to determine their readiness as a beginning educator. - 9.
-Establish and maintain professional, collegial working relationships with all teachers, school administrators, university faculty, university advisor, and other educational/school personnel. - 10.
-Demonstrate and model adaptability in dealing with the diverse social and learning needs of each student. - 11.
-Adhere to the established regional centre, conseil scolaire, or school procedures while consulting with school staff/administration about difficulties or matters of contention. - 12.
-Show evidence of self-reflection, self-monitoring, growth, and learning from program and practicum experiences by responding to constructive feedback from all educators in a respectful and positive manner. - 13.
-Abide by the Professional Code of Ethics of the Nova Scotia Teachers Union. - 14.
+The preservice teacher is expected to take on a full load of teaching for a reasonable amount of time to determine their readiness as a beginning educator. - 10.
+Establish and maintain professional, collegial working relationships with all teachers, school administrators, university faculty, university advisor, and other educational/school personnel. - 11.
+Demonstrate and model adaptability in dealing with the diverse social and learning needs of each student. - 12.
+Adhere to the established regional centre, conseil scolaire, or school procedures while consulting with school staff/administration about difficulties or matters of contention. - 13.
+Show evidence of self-reflection, self-monitoring, growth, and learning from program and practicum experiences by responding to constructive feedback from all educators in a respectful and positive manner. - 14.
+Abide by the Professional Code of Ethics of the Nova Scotia Teachers Union. - 15.
 Abide by the Professional Code of Conduct from the Nova Scotia Department of Education and Early Childhood Development.